jdevfullstack-tutorials/gaming-productivity-specs/README.md

 are really great for that.

-For solid gaming, Windows is still the champion because it is supported by the gaming vendors and community.
+For solid gaming, Windows is still the champion because it is supported by the manufacturers and community.

 For productivity, I still prefer Mac.